alire-project/ada_spark_workflow/README.md

 (`release/1.2`).

 The procedure is:
- - Check-out the release branch: `$ git co -b release/1.2 origin/release/1.2`
+ - Check-out the release branch: `$ git checkout -b release/1.2 origin/release/1.2`
  - Commit corrective patches or cherry-pick from the development branch
  - Update the `PATCH` version number in `alire.toml`
  - Push the branch to the repo: `$ git push`